acoh64/pde-opt/paper/paper.md

 # Statement of need
 Pattern formation and phase separation are fundamental processes across physics, chemistry, biology, and materials science, with technological applications ranging from developmental biology to nanostructured materials.
-At the same time, the rapid growth of scientific machine learning has shown how partial differential equation (PDE) models can be combined with modern optimization and learning techniques to accelerate discovery, most prominently in applications such as weather and climate modeling [@kochkov2024], material modeling [@zhao2020; @zhao2023], and biophysics [@supekar2023].
+At the same time, the rapid growth of scientific machine learning has shown how partial differential equation (PDE) models can be combined with modern optimization and learning techniques to accelerate discovery, most prominently in applications such as material modeling [@zhao2020; @zhao2023], weather and climate modeling [@kochkov2024], and biophysics [@supekar2023].
-Building on these advances, there is growing interest in extending such capabilities to pattern-forming systems, where fast, differentiable, and GPU-accelerated PDE solvers can enable parameter learning, design optimization, and reinforcement learning–based control.
+Building on these advances, there is growing interest in extending such capabilities to ever more complicated pattern-forming systems, where fast, differentiable, and GPU-accelerated PDE solvers can enable parameter learning, design optimization, and reinforcement learning–based control.
 To support this, the community needs open-source tools that are performant, easy to use, well documented, and straightforward to extend.
 Existing simulation libraries for pattern formation provide valuable tools, but are often not directly integrated with these machine learning workflows [@walker2023; @burns2020; @zwicker2020; @daubner2025].
 In addition, packages that treat PDEs as reinforcement learning environments are generally restricted to a small set of select equations [@bhan2024; @werner2024].